|

 is on welfare or is a dead end, you can check the

-appropriate boxes on the right side of
+appropriate boxes on the right side of the screen.
+By

-adjusted based on your preferences.
-Also, there is a check box labeled 'Marked'.
-This marks the debtor for
+on your preferences.
+Also, there is a check box labeled

-mail merge.
-In order to use mail merge, you have to 'Save'
+use mail merge, you have to 'Save' the record first. |

 |